Mudrik-Lab/CFSVM/docs/cfs_tutorial.md

 ```

 ##### Fixation
-To initialize the fixation property we will first provide a directory which contains our generated fixation target, second, we will set **duration** to 1 second and **size** to 0.05 (5%) of the frame.
+To initialize the fixation property, we will first provide a directory that contains our generated fixation target.
+Second, we will set **duration** to 1 second and **size** to 0.05 (5%) of the frame.
 It also has additional parameters, like **rotation**, **contrast** etc. (for more, please, check the documentation), which we won't set here.
 ```matlab
 experiment.fixation = Fixation( ...
     '../Stimuli/Fixation', ...